CFC-Servers/gmodwiki/README.md

 GMODWIKI_PORT=4321
 ```

-Then you can change the Host or Port in that file, adn then run `docker compose up` again.
+Then you can change the Host or Port in that file, and then run `docker compose up` again.

 If you want to expose the wiki instance to the world _(not recommended without a reverse proxy like Nginx, and especially not without Cloudflare)_: